Ultimate Subnet Mask Cheat Sheets

 How Tailscale can help

-Tailscale is a mesh VPN alternative that streamlines connecting devices and services securely across different networks.
+Tailscale is a peer-to-peer mesh VPN alternative that streamlines connecting devices and services securely across different networks.
 Using the Wireguard protocol, it enables point-to-point connections so only devices on your private network are able to communicate with each other.

 Understand who we built Tailscale for in this article, and watch how easy it is to get started with Tailscale for free in this quick start guide.